Space Chimps: Home media

 20th Century Home Entertainment released Space Chimps on DVD and Blu-ray on November 25, 2008.

 Video game

 A video game based on the film was released in July 2008, published by Brash Entertainment and developed by Redtribe, Wicked Witch Software and WayForward Technologies.

 Sequel

 Space Chimps 2: Zartog Strikes Back was released on May 28, 2010, to cinemas in the United Kingdom by Entertainment Film Distributors and was released on DVD on October 5, 2010, in the United States by 20th Century Fox Home Entertainment.
 It was universally panned by critics and grossed just over $4 million during its theatrical run.
-Tucci, who voiced one of the supporting characters Senator in the sequel, would later considered it the worst film he ever done in his filmography.
+Tucci, who voiced one of the supporting characters Senator in the sequel, would later consider it the worst film he ever done in his filmography.